buildar/awe.js/README.md

 ---------------
 It's the quickest and easiest way to create Augmented Web applications.

-Checkout our first quick demo on youtube http://youtu.be/OJHgBSRJNJY
+Checkout our Geo AR demo http://youtu.be/OJHgBSRJNJY and Marker AR demo http://youtu.be/X_XR9VbQPeE

 What is the Augmented Web?